-During the year ended 31 December 2022, the Company signed a Note Purchase Agreement (NPA) committing to purchase US\$15m in Convertible Promissory Notes (CPN) from BBOXX Ltd, which have been acquired in the year.
+During the year ended 31 December 2022, the Company signed a Note Purchase Agreement (NPA) committing to purchase US\$15m in Convertible Promissory Notes (CPN) from Bboxx Ltd, which have been acquired in the year.
 The CPN attracts interest at 10% per annum.
 The project manufactures, distributes and finances decentralised solar powered systems in multiple developing African countries.

-The conversion terms have been considered in arriving at the fair value of the investments at 31 December 2022.
+The conversion terms have been considered in arriving at the fair value of the investments.